 Not only did it allow Cage to explore his eccentric style of performance via the drunk scenes, but it also allowed his serious side to shine through as he committed himself to death through his actions.

-The film hangs on both Nicolas Cage and Elizabeth Shue, who both turn in career-best work.
+The film hangs on both Nicolas Cage and Elisabeth Shue, who both turn in career-best work.
 The end result is a sobering film with no redemption from the horrors of alcoholism and what it does to a person.

 3. Eternal Sunshine of the Spotless Mind (2004)